wartron/alpine-php-boris/Readme.md

 Running Boris
 -------------------

-    docker run -it wartron/alpine-php-boris
+    docker run --rm -it wartron/alpine-php-boris

 TODO
 -------------------

-* Need to fix use of  Ctrl-C to exit. *NOTE* you must use `exit()` to exit boris.
+* Need to fix use of  Ctrl-C / CTRL-Z to exit. *NOTE* you must use `exit()` to exit boris.